Coinmama VS Coinbase: Crypto Exchange Comparison

 If you clicked this article you must be interested in making a profit on the crypto market.
 In recent years, more and more people have taken the same road and decided to invest in different cryptocurrencies.
 The silver lining for investors across the globe is the great volatility that the crypto industry became known for.

-For someone to capitalize on the crypto market, they have to choose a platform that would cater to their investment needs.
-These platforms are, of course, the crypto exchanges.
+For someone to capitalize on the crypto market, they have to choose a trading platform that would cater to their investment needs.
 Our task is to make sure you don’t waste your time engaging with exchanges that aren’t suitable for you.
 Our detailed comparison guides outline the advantages and disadvantages, the peaks and slumps of various digital platforms.

-Today, we will take a closer look at Coinmama and Coinbase – two reputable platforms that are different from one another in many respects.
+Today, we will take a closer look at Coinmama and Coinbase – two reputable Bitcoin exchanges that are different from one another in many respects.
 Let’s find out where they stand out from the rest, and what type of traders are most likely to benefit from them.

 Coinmama is a brokerage service for cryptocurrencies, founded in 2013 in Israel.
 The company is registered in Budapest, Slovakia as a property of NBV International, the daughter company of New Bit Ventures Financial Services in Israel.

 As a buy-only outlet, the platform was created to offer a faster way of purchasing cryptocurrencies via credit or debit cards.
 Coinmama pioneered this payment method and earned a lot of customers thanks to the convenience and accessibility of these transactions.
 The platform quickly became available in more than 200 countries in the world and in most of the US.

 Coinbase is another crypto exchange veteran which has stayed on the top lists in the United States and abroad since 2012.
 The platform was designed and developed by two software engineers and crypto market enthusiasts, Brian Armstrong and Fred Ehrsam, and their team of experts.
 Their corporate headquarters are located in San Francisco, California.